w3c/data-shapes/rules-vote.md

 Note that formal objections to such a charter change are possible, as well as other objections to the document.
 So this path does not guarantee the outcome.

+### Proposal 4c: 4a + discussion NOTE on automated conversion of rule sets.

+This would only cover the state of the documents at the point of publication, and so not restricting any future development.

+The NOTE would be neutral as to the values of each approach.

 ## Related Personal Statements (Optional)